dtcenter/MET/docs/Users_Guide/refs.rst

 .. _Todter-2012:

 | Tödter, J. and B. Ahrens, 2012: Generalization of the Ignorance Score:
-|   Continuous ranked version and its decomposition. *Mon.
-Wea.
-Rev.*,
+|   Continuous ranked version and its decomposition. *Monthly Weather Review*,
 |   140 (6), 2005 - 2017, doi: 10.1175/MWR-D-11-00266.1.
 |